ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    ```
    {:screen}

-   If you do not have one available, you can create an SSH key using the `ibmcloud is key-create` command.
+   If you do not have one available, you can create an SSH key by using the `ibmcloud is key-create` command.
 For more information, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

-## Creating an instance using the CLI
+## Creating an instance by using the CLI
 {: #create-instance-cli}
 After you know these values, use them to run the `instance-create` command.
 In addition to the information that you gathered, you must specify a name for the instance.
-The following example shows the command in action (using generic x and 123 values for example purposes only).

-1. Create a new instance.
+1. Create an instance.
    ```
    $ ibmcloud is instance-create \
        <INSTANCE_NAME> \